 Apple is making it easier than ever for beginners to get started with app development.
 Thanks to the company's Xcode 8 development environment, Swift programming language and tools like Metal, now is a great time to make iPhone apps and games for iPhone and iPad, and even Apple Watch games.

 Coding your own app or game may seem like a monumental challenge, but it's not as difficult as you think.
-There are a huge range of resources out there that will help you on your way to becoming an app developer or an indie game developer.
+There is a huge range of resources out there that will help you on your way to becoming an app developer or an indie game developer.

-How to make an iPhone app: Get started in app development
+How to get started with app development

-The following steps will enable you to get started with App Development from the very beginning.
+The following steps will enable you to get started with app development from the very beginning.
 If you've already got some app development knowledge, you can skip ahead to getting started in game development, or visit our articles on how to learn Swift online and our complete guide to Swift.

-How to make an iPhone app: Sign up with Apple Developer Connection
+Sign up with Apple Developer Connection

 The first thing you need to do is to head over to the Apple Developer Connection and click Member Center and Register.
 Registering as an Apple developer will give you access to support materials, and enable you to register iOS devices with Apple so they can run your test apps.